pyblish/pyblish-by-example/chapters/02-quickstart.md

 The examples will be written primarily for Autodesk Maya, but should be easily readable and it's concepts applicable to any 3d content creation software.
 There is a slight simplification involved, for more clarity, but overall this represents a real-world implementation of *a fully featured publishing pipeline with Pyblish*.

-### Deep end
+### The Deep End

 The example uses the 2 available superclasses in Pyblish - `ContextPlugin` and `InstancePlugin`.
-The order in which these plug-ins are run, is controlled by an integer attribute called `order`, each integer associated with a conceptual publishing stage shown below.
+The order in which these plug-ins are run is controlled by an integer attribute called `order`, with 4 default values.

+1. Collection
+2. Validation
+3. Extraction
+4. Integration

 ![image](https://cloud.githubusercontent.com/assets/2152766/12515092/752725ea-c11e-11e5-923c-ace968721a38.png)